-The moral to this fable?
+The moral of this fable?
 Even as a child, I was predisposed to making things more difficult than they were designed to be—a trait I lugged with pride well into my adult years.
 So, hurray!
-Nintendo has taught me something about myself, and the lesson is a heavy one.
+Nintendo has taught me something about myself, and the lesson is heavy.
 But that’s not the half of it.

 The way I saw it, the games demanded an unadulterated display of aggression.
 To lick my chops at an exploding car or to curse Mario for getting whacked by a turtle shell was just my way of honoring the deal.

-Roughly a decade later, the gaming structure had evolved so that four friends could sit side by side, stare at the same TV, and casually—not to mention methodically—plot out the most gratifying way to kill one another.
-For me to say that I was a kind of prodigy in this enterprise is not to embellish the truth: I gunned down my opponents with such alacrity and precision that pretty soon it became second nature to me.
+Roughly a decade later, the gaming structure had evolved so that four friends could sit side by side, staring at the same TV, and casually—not to mention methodically—plot out the most gratifying way to kill one another.
+To say that I was a kind of prodigy in this enterprise is not to embellish the truth: I gunned down my opponents with such alacrity and precision that pretty soon, it became second nature to me.
 Just ask any of my friends.

 I remember my first experience with this new and intriguing world.
 Here, the awareness of a short, scrawny, pale-skinned twelve-year-old could be transferred into the 64-bit polygonal framework of a muscular, scowling titan who wielded some type of modified assault rifle—or if you got lucky early in the match, a bazooka.
 In this world, I was someone to be both feared and respected.

 I won’t say that I won every match, but I did win most of them.
 What’s more, I made doubly sure that everyone was aware of my God-given proficiency.
 After a few hours, my friends were ready to take the fight off-screen and kill me for real.
-I don’t blame them; by that point we were all so numb to our bloodlust that hatred and venom came as naturally as breathing.
+I don’t blame them; by that point, we were all so numb to our bloodlust that hatred and venom came as naturally as breathing.
 If we could say something nice, then it wasn’t worth saying.
-For the rest of that day, wherever we went—to the beach, the mall, a pizza buffet—our spite followed us like a cloud, ready to unleash at any moment a storm of our own making.
+For the rest of that day, wherever we went—to the beach, the mall, a pizza buffet—our spite followed us like a cloud, ready to unleash a storm of our own making at any moment.
 None of us wondered why we were so quick to anger.

 A few years passed, and on we played.
 A popular game among our ranks was far less violent than the one previously described, but the consequences were no different.
 The premise: choose your favorite Nintendo character, pick an arena from a dozen different Nintendo environs, and utilize items ranging from baseball bats to laser swords—deposited randomly at the auspices of an invisible god—to knock your opponent out of bounds.
 Good old-fashioned knock-out fun, right?

 “You can’t do that, Adam!” they would shout, to which I would reply with a smirk, “Really?” and then do it again.
-To me it was just the logic of winning: if I had more “lives” then the rest of them, then this became a very effective strategy.
+It was just the logic of winning: if I had more “lives” than the rest of them, this became a very effective strategy.
 No matter how many times I killed my character, I would end up on the upside—because I would be the last player standing.
-There’s no doubt that I was right and that it wasn’t really cheating.
+There’s no doubt that I was right and that it wasn’t cheating.
 But it doesn’t change the fact that the game turned me into a plain-dealing ass.

 Years later, when I became a man—or close enough to one to be admitted into that category—I found that the only way to play games was to make time for them.
 So, I didn’t play that often.
-I was attending college in Colorado and most of my time was devoted to studying; if I did play, it was to pass a wakeful half-hour with something casual before going to bed: Yoshi’s Island, Donkey Kong, and Sonic the Hedgehog to name the favorites.
+I was attending college in Colorado, and most of my time was devoted to studying; if I did play, it was to pass a wakeful half-hour with something casual before going to bed: Yoshi’s Island, Donkey Kong, and Sonic the Hedgehog to name the favorites.
 Like me, my friends were dispersed across the globe in pursuit of their singular quests.
 It had been ages since I’d fought in the arena of simulated warfare.
-I was certain that I had gotten rusty, that I had lost my touch.
+I was certain that I had gotten rusty and lost my touch.

 As it turns out, I lost a great deal more than my touch.
 But in the process, I gained something else.

 When the first enemy started shooting at me, I aimed my pistol at his head and squeezed off three shots.
 The controller vibrated in my hands to simulate the aftershock of pistol fire, and I watched a burst of red spatter the concrete wall behind the enemy’s head.
-Clearly, the game-designers had studied the various behaviors for specific kinds of exit wounds.
+The game designers had studied the various behaviors for specific kinds of exit wounds.
 My artificial, make-believe enemy crumpled to the ground in a heap and just lay there.
 Simulated killing had resulted in simulated death.
 What else did I expect?